Completeness of compact Locally symmetric Lorentz manifolds: Symmetric spaces

 \section{Symmetric spaces}

 \begin{defi} Let $X$ be a simply connected pseudo-Riemannian symmetric space and let $p\in X$.
-We say that $X$ is indecomposable if the there is no proper non-degenerate subspace in $T_pX$ invariant by the holonomy group $\Hol_p$ at the point $p$. \end{defi} A simply connected Lorentz symmetric space $X$ can be decomposed isometrically (see \cite{deRham, Wu}) as a product $X=X^0\times X^1\times \cdots \times X^n$ where $X^0$ is a \textit{maximal flat factor} of $X$ (it is a maximal non-degenerate factor on which the holonomy acts trivially) and each $X^i$ is an indecomposable pseudo-Riemannian symmetric factor.
-Moreover, this decomposition is unique up to isometry and permutation.
-We say that $X$ has \textit{flat Lorentz factor} if $X^0$ is Lorentzian (this includes, by convention, the case $X^0\cong (\R,-dt^2)$). \begin{notation} We denote by $X^L$ the Lorentz factor of $X$ whether it is a maximal flat factor or indecomposable. \end{notation}
+We say that $X$ is indecomposable if there is no proper non-degenerate subspace in $T_pX$ invariant by the holonomy group $\Hol_p$ at the point $p$. \end{defi} A simply connected Lorentz symmetric space $X$ can be decomposed isometrically (see \cite{deRham, Wu}) as a product $X=X^0\times X^1\times \cdots \times X^n$ where $X^0$ is a \textit{maximal flat factor} of $X$ (it is a maximal non-degenerate factor on which the holonomy acts trivially) and each $X^i$ is an indecomposable pseudo-Riemannian symmetric factor.
+Moreover, this decomposition is unique up to isometry and permutation, and it is called \textit{the de Rham--Wu decomposition}.
+We say that $X$ has a \textit{flat Lorentz factor} if $X^0$ is Lorentz (this includes, by convention, the case $X^0\cong (\R,-dt^2)$). \begin{notation} We denote by $X^L$ the Lorentz factor of $X$ whether it is a maximal flat factor or indecomposable. \end{notation}

 \begin{fact}[\cite{cahenwallach}] Let $X$ be a simply connected indecomposable Lorentz symmetric space.
-Then either $X$ has non-zero constant sectional curvature, or isometric to a Cahen--Wallach space, or isometric to the Lorentz line $(\R,-dt^2)$. \end{fact}
+Then either $X$ has non-zero constant sectional curvature, or isometric to a Cahen--Wallach space, or isometric to the line $(\R,-dt^2)$. \end{fact}

 \begin{remark}[Cahen--Wallach spaces] The geometry of Cahen--Wallach spaces is quite different compared to the constant curvature case.
-These spaces have a (unique) parallel lightlike vector field $V$ which is invariant by a subgroup of index-two in the isometry group.
+These spaces have a (unique) parallel lightlike vector field $V$ which is invariant by a subgroup of index two in the isometry group.
 Moreover, their full isometry groups are amenable, i.e. $K\ltimes R$ where $K$ is compact and $R$ is solvable.
 For more details, see \cite[Section 2]{KO}. \end{remark}